grahamrp/sods/gp_blogpost.md

   * Tools
   * Job Priorities

 There are over 100 variables in the dataset, but time is short and one variable caught my eye: **Salary**.
-I thought it would be fun to build a quick predictive model trying to use only just a few of the most important variables to predict salary, then present the model in a shiny app using the new **shiny.semantic** package as I've been wanting an excuse to check it out.
+I thought it would be fun to build a quick predictive model trying to use just a few of the most important variables to predict salary, then present the model in a shiny app using the new **shiny.semantic** package as I've been wanting an excuse to check it out.

 ## Data preparation